Improvised Explosives: TATP, ANFO, Urea Nitrate and Modern IEDs

 Three improvised formulations have dominated global IED casework from the 1993 World Trade Center bombing to the 2020 Beirut port explosion: ANFO (ammonium nitrate fuel oil), urea nitrate, and TATP (triacetone triperoxide).
 These three explosives share no chemistry with each other.
 ANFO is an inorganic oxidiser-fuel mixture.
 Urea nitrate is an organic salt.
 TATP is a cyclic peroxide.
 They require completely different analytical approaches: ion chromatography for ANFO, ion chromatography plus LC-MS/MS for urea nitrate, and exclusively LC-MS/MS or dedicated peroxide-specific methods for TATP, because TATP has no nitro groups and is essentially invisible to the electron capture detection and spectroscopic methods calibrated for conventional military high explosives.

 Understanding the chemistry of these three improvised formulations is inseparable from understanding the precursor-regulation frameworks that attempt to limit their production: the EU Explosive Precursors Regulation 2019/1148, the US Ammonium Nitrate Security Program under the Safe Explosives Act 2002, India's Ammonium Nitrate Rules 2012 under the Explosives Act, and the UK's Precursor and Poisons Act 2022.
+The explosives classification framework situates TATP, ANFO and urea nitrate within the taxonomy of low vs high and primary vs secondary before the chemistry detail is addressed here.
 These frameworks map directly onto the forensic attribution question: when post-blast analysis identifies TATP or ANFO or urea nitrate, the investigation moves to precursor tracing.

 Triacetone triperoxide (TATP, systematically 3,3,6,6,9,9-hexamethyl-1,2,4,5,7,8-hexaoxacyclononane) is synthesised by the condensation of acetone with hydrogen peroxide in the presence of an acid catalyst.
 The reaction is: